10. The Common/City Hall Park

 The Common was the site of Alexander Hamilton’s first major public speech, at a meeting of the Sons of Liberty on July 6, 1774, where he spoke in support of the Boston Tea Party and a boycott of British goods.
 When Hamilton (with others) stole cannons from Ft.
 George in The Battery on August 23, 1775, they brought the cannons to the Common.
 On July 9, 1776, George Washington read the Declaration of Independence to a crowd at the Common.

-Next, check out the filming locations for Lin-Manuel Miranda’s other hit musical, In the Heights.
+See the new Hamilton film on Disney+.
 Get the book Where Was the Room Where It Happened?
 The Unofficial Hamilton: An American Musical Location Guide.
 Next, see the dueling pistols from Hamilton and Burr (which are located in a J.P.
 Morgan Chase building in Manhattan!) and read about the Secrets of City Hall.
-Get tickets to see Hamilton here.